Navigating J7799KD: An Expert Guide to Billing Compounded Drugs in Implantable Infusion Pumps

-Compounded drugs are drugs not reconstituted as labeled in order to create a combination of drugs or vary the concentration/volume.
-As such, compounded medications do not have a National Drug Code (NDC) number, an average sales price (ASP) or an average wholesale price (AWP).
+Compounded drugs are medications prepared by a pharmacist that combine or alter the concentration/volume of ingredients, unlike commercially available products.
+As such, compounded medications do not have a National Drug Code (NDC) number, an average sales price (ASP), or an average wholesale price (AWP).

-The use of compounded drugs has been especially prevalent in the filling of implantable infusion pumps.
+The use of compounded drugs has been especially prevalent in filling implantable infusion pumps.
 The following methods are appropriate when billing for drugs used in implantable infusion pumps:

-1. When submitting a claim for compounded drug(s) for a single agent or a combination of agents, providers must use NOC HCPCS code J7799KD.
-Even though the compound is similar to or includes a drug with a specific HCPCS code (e.g. HCPCS code J2275 for preservative free morphine), providers must use HCPCS code J7799KD (unclassified drug) for reimbursement of the compounded drug.
-The KD modifier must be appended to indicate the drug will be administered through a DME.
+- When submitting a claim for compounded drug(s) for a single agent or a combination of agents, providers must use NOC HCPCS code J7799KD.
+Even though the compound is similar to or includes a drug with a specific HCPCS code (e.g., HCPCS code J2275 for preservative-free morphine), providers must use HCPCS code J7799KD (unclassified drug) for reimbursement of the compounded drug.
+The KD modifier must be appended to indicate the drug will be administered through Durable Medical Equipment (DME).

-2. When a non-compounded drug is used (a true ‘off -the -shelf’ product without compounding), the specific HCPCS code for the drug may be used (see examples below).
+- When a non-compounded drug is used (a true ‘off-the-shelf’ product without compounding), the specific HCPCS code for the drug may be used (see examples below).
 Payment for these drugs is reimbursed differently and is not subject to the fee schedule below.

 Note: Any drug, compounded or non-compounded, that is administered through an infusion pump must be reported with the KD modifier.